-BEE THE CHANGE THIS WORLD BEE DAY
+Bee the Change this World Bee Day

-Bees need our help!1 Scientists around the world have sounded the alarm that we are amid an ‘insect apocalypse,’ driven by pesticides, climate change, pollution, land clearing, bushfires, and industrial agriculture.
+Bees need our help!
+Scientists around the world have sounded the alarm that we are amid an ‘insect apocalypse,’ driven by pesticides, climate change, pollution, land clearing, bushfires, and industrial agriculture.

 These essential little pollinators are so crucial to our planet and food supply that the United Nations has designated May 20 as World Bee Day to raise awareness of their importance, the threats they face, and their contribution to sustainable development.